Holistische Arts

 • The standard HPV test is limited: The Aptima test only provides a positive/negative result, without genotyping or viral load measurement.
 Low concentrations of HPV can be missed.

-This does not mean you should skip the screening; on the contrary, participation is important.
+This does not mean you should skip the national screening; on the contrary, participation is important.
 But it emphasizes the importance of additional diagnostics and an active approach.

 What can you do to prevent cervical cancer?